NirajPudasaini/NirajPudasaini/README.md

 - Languages: MATLAB, C++, Python, ROS, VHDL, LaTeX
 - Other Software: Unity, Solidworks, Cadence, Blender
-- Machine Learning Libraries: Numpy, Pandas, Matplotlib, PyTorch
-- Other Libraries: Signal Processing Toolbox

-These skills enable me to tackle a wide range of projects and contribute effectively to various domains.
+- Robotics: ROS, Rviz, Gazebo, other simulations

 I am constantly expanding my knowledge and exploring new technologies to enhance my abilities.
 Feel free to contact me for any possible collaboration.

 ## Projects and Contributions 🚀